Cookies on this website

 Research work

-Under the supervision of Dr Anita Makins (University of Oxford), Professor Proochista Ariana (University of Oxford) and Professor Alex Mutombo (University of Kinshasa), Inès is conducting an implementation gaps analysis for the delivery of high-quality national cervical cancer prevention, screening and early diagnosis in the Democratic Republic of Congo (DRC).
+Under the supervision of Dr Anita Makins (University of Oxford), Professor Proochista Ariana (University of Oxford) and Professor Alex Mutombo (University of Kinshasa), Inès is conducting a qualitative research study focusing on the supply-side.